Jackiee02/Reinforcement-Learning-Game-Design/README.md

 ## Dependencies

-The project requires the following Python packages:
+The project requires the following Python packages(Please refer to the requirements.txt file for details.):
 - `gym: 0.21.0`
 - `gym-super-mario-bros: 7.4.0`
 - `torch: 1.13.1+cu116`